stilab-ets/IST2020ReplicationPackage/README.md

 ---------------
 The data used for this study can be obtained by executing the scripts available in Scripts Folder:

 * Repodriller : RepoDriller is a Java framework that helps developers on mining software repositories.
-With it, we extracted Commits.
-[Availaible here](https://github.com/mauricioaniche/repodriller)
+With it, we extracted Commits ([Availaible here](https://github.com/mauricioaniche/repodriller)).
-* RefactoringMiner: RefactoringMiner is a library/API written in Java that can detect refactorings applied in the history of a Java project.
-[Availaible here](https://github.com/tsantalis/RefactoringMiner)
+* RefactoringMiner: RefactoringMiner is a library/API written in Java that can detect refactorings applied in the history of a Java project ([Availaible here](https://github.com/tsantalis/RefactoringMiner))
 * Checkout_commits.py: checkouts commits before and after each applied refactoring.
-* SeparateCommit.py: Split all_refactorings files (Results of RefactoringMiner) to multiple csv files and each one contains details of a single commit.
+* SeparateCommit.py: Splits all_refactorings files (Results of RefactoringMiner) to multiple csv files and each one contains details of a single commit.
 * CalculRefactoring.py: Calculates the number of refactoring operations in each class.
 * aDoctor.py: Detects Android smells.
 * Organic.py: Detects Object Oriented smells.